 The winter arrives early on this cold blustery November morning.
 Joe wields a blow pipe or torch through the day and it is most welcome.
 The torch is used to anneal copper.
 Annealing is heating and softening metal for bending.
 The heat of the torch is an absolute bonus on a chilly day.
 It helps you do the job and gives some warmth as well.
 In a time of no electric or gas heat, some annealing can be a godsend.
 George meanwhile is doing his best to ply their wares from the storefront of the Falls Avenue building.
 Sales are up and down but overall, the need for their pitchers, pots, pans and cooking vessels stays fairly consistent.

 Christmas is celebrated at Albemarle Street with the family in a festive mood.
 Joe’s Shop is doing well and he is gaining confidence every day that his early success will continue.
 The Kavanagh’s gather together and enjoy the holiday with food and song.
 Music is part of their religious and cultural tradition.
 Hymns and Irish folk songs are part of how they bond as a family, cherishing their faith and heritage.
 They are still an Irish family in America.
 They have been here less than twenty years but they know they belong.
 Alice and her children have made a home here, more specifically in Baltimore.
 The holidays is joyous and Joe and his family look to the winter and hope for a good year.

-Andrew Johnson is still the President of the United States.
+Andrew Johnson is the President of the United States.
 He dodges several bullets from Congress then is formally impeached by the end of the year.
 He’s cleared by one vote in the Senate.
 Reconstruction goes on.
-There are 27 states in the Union with the creation of Nebraska on March 1.
+Laura Ingalls Wilder, Cy Young, Wilbur Wright and Molly Brown are born.